machine-learning-apps/self-hosted-k8s-runner/README.md

 # Motivation

-[GitHub Actions](https://github.com/features/actions) allow you to use [self hosted runners](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
+[GitHub Actions](https://github.com/features/actions) allow you to use [self-hosted runners](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
 From the docs:

 > Self-hosted runners offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide.
 With self-hosted runners, you can choose to create a custom hardware configuration with more processing power or memory to run larger jobs, install software available on your local network, and choose an operating system not offered by GitHub-hosted runners.
 Self-hosted runners can be physical, virtual, in a container, on-premises, or in a cloud.

-This repository shows **how to run a self hosted runner in a Kubernetes cluster**, which is useful if your Actions runner needs to create resources or update deployments.
+This repository shows **how to run a self-hosted runner in a Kubernetes cluster**, which is useful if your Actions runner needs to create resources or update deployments.

 This project builds upon [github-developer/self-hosted-runners-anthos](https://github.com/github-developer/self-hosted-runners-anthos), which uses docker-in-docker in order to  instantiate a self-hosted runner on kubernetes.
 ___

-# Optional: Customize Your Self Hosted Runner
+# Optional: Customize Your Self-Hosted Runner

 **Note: you only need to do this if you wish to customize your Actions runner.**

-**We have a pre-built Docker image hosted at [github/k8s-actions-runner](https://hub.docker.com/r/github/k8s-actions-runner)**, that uses docker-in-docker to orchestrate all the necessary dependencies for a self hosted runner.
+**We have a pre-built Docker image hosted at [github/k8s-actions-runner](https://hub.docker.com/r/github/k8s-actions-runner)**, that uses docker-in-docker to orchestrate all the necessary dependencies for a self-hosted runner.

 This image is [tagged](https://hub.docker.com/r/github/k8s-actions-runner/tags) with the version of the [actions/runner release](https://github.com/actions/runner/releases/).
 For example, the image ` github/k8s-actions-runner:2.263.0` corresponds to the [actions/runner v2.263.0](https://github.com/actions/runner/releases/tag/v2.263.0) release.
 Furthermore, the latest release is also tagged with `latest`.